 Thank You To Healthcare Workers Fighting The COVID-19 Pandemic!

-Como un healthcare vocational school in Miramar, FVI School of Nursing and Technology is training the next generation of healthcare workers and essential frontlines.
-We would like to take a moment to say ?
-Thank You Healthcare Workers!
+As a healthcare vocational school in Miramar, FVI School of Nursing and Technology is training the next generation of healthcare workers and essential frontlines.
+We would like to take a moment to say – Thank You Healthcare Workers!
 Thank you to the doctors, nurses, medical assistants, nursing assistants, pharmacists, pharmacy technicians, and all other healthcare professionals and medical facility workers doing their part to fight COVID-19.
 Hopefully, some of you will receive a COVID-19 vaccine as a gift this holiday season!

 - U.S. Food and Drug Administration – FDA Takes Key Action in Fight Against COVID-19 By Issuing Emergency Use Authorization for First COVID-19 Vaccine